AlexChernevv75/SPA/README.md

 # SPA
-The SPAs I have done with vanilla JS.
+The SPAs I have done with vanilla JS, during the courses in softuni.